pmaojo/ferrum/PLAN.md

 ### Session 2025-07-29
 - Created `studio-desktop` Bevy crate launching the Python backend before the app.
 - Implemented minimal graph viewer calling `/graph-rag`.

+### Session 2025-07-30
+- Parsed GraphRAG YAML into nodes and edges for the desktop studio.
+- Rendered nodes and edges using egui with tooltips and selection panel.
+- Added AI Team query button and upgraded `bevy_egui` to 0.26.